nenadmarkus/wlrn/README.md

 }
 ```

-The net parameters are stored as a vector of floats to reduce the storage requirements (i.e., the repo size).
+The net parameters are stored as a vector of floats at `models/32x32_to_64.params`.
+This is to reduce the storage requirements (i.e., the repo size).
-The next subsection shows how to use them.
+The next subsection shows how to deploy the net.

 ### How to use